 So how do we actually make money?
 It’s simple, our partners compensate us.
 While this may influence which products we review and write about, and where they show up on the site, it absolutely does not influence our recommendations or guidance, which are formed by hundreds of hours of research and analysis.
 Check out our partners here.

 What’s the bottom line?
 We’re on your team and are passionate about helping you achieve your career goals, even if it means we don’t make a dime.

-The Regulation (REG) test is one of four CPA exam sections.
+The Regulation (REG) test is one of four CPA exam sections (along with AUD, FAR, and BEC).
 The bulk of this test consists of questions relating to business law and federal tax procedures..

 This guide explains the format of the REG test, outlines important tips that will help you answer a large number of federal taxation questions, and provides some guidance on creating a study plan.

 If you’re studying for the REG test and starting to feel overwhelmed, read on.
 We’re here to help!